Virasoro Constraints for Toric Bundles: Acknowledgments

 \section{Acknowledgments}

-Coates was supported in part by a Royal Society University Research Fellowship, ERC Starting Investigator Grant number~240123, and the Leverhulme Trust.
-Givental was supported in part by NSF grants DMS-0604705 and DMS-1007164.
+We thank the referee for many valuable comments and suggestions.
+Coates was supported in part by a Royal Society University Research Fellowship, ERC Starting Investigator Grant number~240123, ERC Consolidator Grant 682603, and the Leverhulme Trust.
+Givental was supported by NSF grants DMS-0604705, DMS-1007164, DMS-1611839, and DMS-1906326.
 Tseng was supported in part by a Simons Foundation Collaboration Grant.
 Coates thanks the University of California at Berkeley for hospitality during the writing of this paper.
 Givental thanks the Center for Geometry and Physics of the IBS at Pohang, Korea, and the Center's director Yong-Geun Oh for hospitality and support.
-Special thanks are due to Jeff Brown, who was a part of this project since its inception, and even wrote the first draft of this paper, but at the very last moment chose to withdraw from our team.
+Special thanks are due to Jeff Brown, who was a part of this project since its inception, and even wrote the first draft of this paper, but later chose to withdraw from our team.